kelllyy101/clock_quest/README.md

 - Git (Git is used as version control software to commit and push code to the GitHub repository where the source code is stored.)
 - Google Chrome Developer Tools (Google chromes built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.)
 - balsamiq Wireframes (This was used to create wireframes for 'The Skeleton Plane' stage of UX design.).
-- CSS Generator (This was used to convert the RGBA colour for the site to Hex.
+- CSS Generator (This was used to convert the RGBA colour for the site to Hex.)
 - Techsini (tecnisih.com Multi Device Website Mockup Generator was used to create the Mock up image in this README)

 ## Media

-All media assets, including images and icons, were either created specifically for Clock Quest or obtained from royalty-free sources.
+All media assets, including images and videos, were either created specifically for Clock Quest or obtained from royalty-free sources.
 Please refer to the appropriate licenses and permissions for specific media assets used.

 ## Credits and Thanks